SAP-samples/teched2022-XP262/exercises/ex1/README.md

     ![application_id of system provided environment variables](./images/applicationid_env.png)

-6. As a last step, let's stop the application so that we can follow along how the application processes event via SAP Event Mesh slowly.
+6. As a last step, let's stop the application so that we can follow along how the application processes events via SAP Event Mesh slowly.

     👉 Navigate to the **Overview** section of the application and **stop** the application.